 Consider the benefits of resurfacing your build plates to optimize your additive manufacturing process.

-FAQS About Resurfacing Build Plates
+FAQs About Resurfacing Build Plates

-Cost-effective resurfacing reduces waste, extends the lifespan of plates, and minimizes downtime compared to ordering and integrating new plates.
+Cost-effective build plate resurfacing reduces waste, extends the lifespan of plates, and minimizes downtime compared to ordering and integrating new plates.
 Resurfacing is also an opportunity to add custom attributes like specific surface finishes or customized hole patterns.